ConnectedLib/connectedlib10/modules/partnerships/section-1-0.md

 <table class="colorful-th">
 	<tr><th colspan="2" class="th-black">Connected Learning and Community Partnerships</th></tr>
-	<tr><th>Multiple Pathways</th><td>Partners can help create connections between youth’s normal learning environments (home, school, and library) and “real world” spaces, opening up a more diverse set of possible experiences and directions for learners.</td></tr>
+	<tr><th>Multiple Pathways</th><td>Partners can help create connections between youth’s everyday learning environments (home, school, and library) and “real world” spaces, opening up a more diverse set of possible experiences and directions for learners.</td></tr>
   	<tr><th>Opportunity Oriented</th><td>A partner can share expertise, provide mentorship, and offer real-world experience to youth that can help them achieve academically or prepare them to start a career.</td></tr>
   	<tr><th>Interest Driven</th><td>Partners can help youth learn more about areas of interest and even new career options related to those areas.</td></tr>
 	<tr><th>Production Centered</th><td>By providing access to materials, equipment, or expertise that the library lacks, partners can expose youth to new creative experiences.</td></tr>